-- 1. Follow the above to access your ePortfolio - 2.
-In the upper-left corner of the screen, select the "NEW" button - 3.
-Select "File upload".
-Browse for your file on your computer and select it your file.
-In a few moments, an upload status box reads "1 upload complete" - 4.
-Your uploaded file is shared automatically with your Assessment team
+Click on your ePortfolio to open it.
+In the upper-left corner of the screen, find the "NEW" button.
+Click the "NEW" button, and click "File upload" from the pull-down menu.
+Browse for and select your file.
+In a few moments, an upload status box will say "1 upload complete" and you're done!
+Your uploaded file will be shared automatically with your Assessment team.

-Follow this Naming Convention for Academic Work to Upload Files:
+Follow this Naming Convention for academic work files uploaded to the ePortfolio: